 Second Home Hostel was one of those places that instantly felt like home.
-From the owner, Can, to Memo, who checked me in and later taught us all to do Turkish dances at one of our group meals, the entire staff bent over backwards to make sure I had a great time.
+From the owner, Can, to Memo, who checked me in and later taught us all to do Turkish dances at one of our group meals, the entire staff made sure I had a great time.
 They arranged local tours and, had I desired, would have arranged for extended travels around Turkey.
-They happily gave me instructions on how to get to places around Istanbul and suggested sights I might never have otherwise discovered.
-However the camaraderie wasn’t limited to hostel employees.
-Some evenings, I sat around the big table with guests hailing from places as diverse as China, Brazil, France, the UK, and Argentina, comparing lives and discussing the world’s problems.
-Two months later in Thailand, I met up with Paola, a young Italian woman who had been staying there, and we had a ball at Art in Paradise, a quirky museum in Chiang Mai.
+They happily gave me directions to places I knew about and suggested sights I might never have otherwise discovered.
+The camaraderie wasn’t limited to hostel employees.
+Each evening, guests hailing from places as diverse as China, Brazil, France, the UK, and Argentina, lounged in the common area, comparing lives and discussing the world’s problems.

 Second Home Hostel isn’t the newest hostel in Istanbul.
 Nor is it the fanciest.
 But it’s super clean, very well maintained, and has a staff that pulls out all the stops to make sure guests enjoy their stay.
 The evening before I was scheduled to leave, I asked Can to make a reservation on the shuttle to the airport.
 He stuck out his lower lip and hung his head.
 “I’m so sad,” he said.
 “One of my angels is leaving.”
 Without a doubt, this is one hostel that lives up to its name.

-If you’re considering a visit to Istanbul, Turkey, I highly suggest Second Home Hostel.
-My favorite site for finding the best prices on accommodations is Booking.com.
-I earn a small sum if you book by clicking on the image below, which helps keep this blog free for you to read.
+If you’re considering a visit to Istanbul and need an economically priced, clean, fun place to stay, consider Second Home Hostel.
+I earn a small sum if you book by clicking on this Booking.com link, which helps keep this blog free for you to read.